DOCUSIGN MASTER SERVICES AGREEMENT

 “Service Schedule” means the service-specific terms and conditions applicable to the DocuSign Service(s).

 “Term” shall have the meaning set forth in Section 7.1 (Term).

 2.1 Right to Use.
 DocuSign will provide the DocuSign Services to Customer as set forth in the Order Form and/or SOW.
 Subject to the terms and conditions of this Agreement, DocuSign grants to Customer a limited, non-exclusive, non-transferrable right and license during the Term, solely for its and its Affiliates’ internal business purposes, and in accordance with the Documentation, to: (a) use the DocuSign Services; (b) implement, configure, and through its Account Administrator, permit its Authorized Users to access and use the DocuSign Services; and (c) access and use the Documentation.
 Customer will ensure that its Affiliates and all Authorized Users using the DocuSign Services under its Account comply with all of Customer’s obligations under this Agreement, and Customer is responsible for their acts and omissions relating to the Agreement as though they were those of Customer.

 2.2 Restrictions.
-Customer shall not, and shall not permit others to, do the following with respect to the DocuSign Services:
+Customer shall not, and shall not permit its Authorized Users or others under its control to do the following with respect to the DocuSign Services:

 (a) use the DocuSign Services, or allow access to it, in a manner that circumvents contractual usage restrictions or that exceeds Customer’s authorized use or usage metrics set forth in this Agreement, including the applicable Order Form or SOW;

 (b) license, sub-license, sell, re-sell, rent, lease, transfer, distribute, time share or otherwise make any portion of the DocuSign Services or Documentation available for access by third parties except as otherwise expressly provided in this Agreement;